MadBomber/aia/man/aia.1.md

 Within a prompt text file any line that begins with "//" is considered a prompt directive.
 There are numerious prompt directives available.
 In the discussion above on the configuration you learned about the "//config" directive.

-Detail discussion on individual prompt directives is TBD.
-Most likely it will be handled in the [github wiki](https://github.com/MadBomber/aia).

-Some directives are:

-- //config item value
-- //include path_to_file
-- //ruby ruby_code
-- //shell shell_command
+Prompt directives are lines in the prompt text file that begin with "//" and are used to tailor the specific configuration environment for the prompt.
+Some directives include:

+- `//config item value`: Sets configuration items for a specific prompt.
+- `//include path_to_file`: Includes the content of a specified file into the prompt.
+- `//ruby ruby_code`: Executes Ruby code and includes the result in the prompt.
+- `//shell shell_command`: Executes a shell command and includes the output in the prompt.

 ## Prompt Sequences